 How Survivorship Works on Multiple-Party Accounts

 Joint bank accounts are one of the most common ways families hold money together.
-When one account holder dies, Arizona law determines who receives the funds based on the type of account and the relationships involved.
+When one account owner dies, the law determines who receives the funds.
+The outcome depends on the type of account and the relationships involved.

-If a surviving spouse is one of the remaining parties, the deceased person's beneficial share passes to that spouse.
-If no surviving spouse is on the account, the deceased party's share is divided equally among the surviving parties.
+If a surviving spouse is one of the remaining parties, the deceased person's share passes to that spouse.
+When a joint owner dies and no surviving spouse is on the account, the share is divided equally among the other joint account holders.
+Ownership of the account shifts automatically, without court involvement.

 On the death of a party, sums on deposit in a multiple party account belong to the surviving party or parties.
 If two or more parties survive and one is the surviving spouse of the decedent, the amount to which the decedent, immediately before death, was beneficially entitled under section 14-6211 belongs to the surviving spouse.